RustyPrime/GodotSoundLibraryBrowser/README.md

 5. Enable the plugin from the Project Settings > Plugins tab.

 ## My Setup
+- I'm using Godot 4.4.1
-- I'm using a raspberry pi with samba as a fileshare server.
+- Using a raspberry pi with samba as a fileshare server.
-- After mapping the raspberry pi to a network drive in windows, my SO and i are able to browse sounds hosted on the raspberry.
+- After mapping the raspberry pi to a network drive in windows, my SO and i are able to browse sounds hosted on the raspberry within Godot,

+## Using this plugin to develop a shipped game?
+Tell me about it, i would love to feature them here!
+- A game by my SO and me, TBA